korus-labs/MIDIjourney/README.md

 To use MidiJourney's OpenAI features, you'll need to set up API access:

 1. Create an OpenAI account and navigate to the API section.
-2. Generate a new API key.
-3. Paste API key into the "API KEY" box.
+2. Generate a new API key and paste it into the "API KEY" box.

 ## License